 Employment Outlook and Salary Info

-With a doctorate degree and licensure, graduates can become a veterinarian.
-The mean annual wages for vets in May 2012 were $93,250, according to the U.S. Bureau of Labor Statistics.
-The bureau also projected the vets would see a 36% growth in employment from 2010-2020, which is much faster than average for all occupations.
+With a doctoral degree and licensure, graduates can become a veterinarian.
+The median annual salary for vets in May 2018 was $93,830, according to the U.S. Bureau of Labor Statistics.
+The bureau also projected that vets would see 18% growth in employment from 2018-2028, which is in the average range for all occupations.

 The vast majority of graduates from these degree programs will go on to enter veterinary school and earn Doctor of Veterinary Medicine (DVM) degrees.
 Most DVM graduates will become veterinarians in private practice.